Meeting the Elephant in the Room

 “I’m much more present than before, less chased by thoughts in my mind.
 I experience a new sense of openness and groundedness, which helps in my conversations with my employees, in negotiations.
 It helps me in determining the direction I want to take my company to.
 I’m less ego-driven and more focused on my company’s vision and mission.
 I’m also kinder to myself - sometimes when it’s 2pm and I feel I have done a lot already that day I simply go home and enjoy my time-off – before the EvoLEAD program I would have never allowed myself to do this.
 I have found a new relationship to my sense of responsibility.”

-CEO of tech company, EvoLEAD participant
+CEO of a tech company & EvoLEAD participant

 [1] WHO 2022 https://www.who.int/teams/mental-health-and-substance-use/world-mental-health-report